What I Do

 The burnout rate of youth and educators is at an all-time high.
 The combined strains of a global pandemic, climate change, economic uncertainty, and a fractured political system are eroding the mental health and quality of life of every member of our society.
 Our public education system was developed in the industrial revolution and isn’t preparing youth to meet the serious challenges of our time.
 We need contemporary solutions and approaches to contemporary problems.
 The stakes are too high to simply accept the systems that put us in this situation in the first place.

-Since 2020, I've served 900+ students across 35 sites, including incarcerated youth in several facilities in Wisconsin and Los Angeles.
+Since 2020, I've served 1,000+ students, including incarcerated youth in several facilities in Wisconsin and Los Angeles.

-I possess more than 10 years of professional teaching experience in both Spanish and English, working with ages 4-65.
+I possess more than 10 years of professional teaching experience in both Spanish and English, working across 40+ job sites.

 What I’ve Done